-At 31 December 2017, based on individual and collective assessment of receivables, there are impaired insurance receivables of RM13,435,000 (2016: RM17,809,000).
+At 31 December 2018, based on individual and collective assessment of receivables, there are impaired insurance receivables of RM10,408,000 (2017: RM13,435,000).
 For assets to be classified as "past-due and impaired", contractual payments must be in arrears between twelve (12) to twenty four (24) months.
 No collateral is held as security for any past due or impaired assets.
-The Group and the Company record impairment allowance for loans and receivables and insurance receivables in separate "Allowance for Impairment" accounts.
-A reconciliation of the allowance for impairment losses for loans and receivables and insurance receivables and insurance receivables is as follows:
+The Group and the Company record impairment allowance for loans and receivables, claim recoverable and insurance receivables in separate "Allowance for Impairment" accounts.
+A reconciliation of the allowance for impairment losses for loans and receivables, claim recoverable and insurance receivables is as follows: